CultivateLabs/storytime/README.md

 ## Setup

-Add storytime to your Gemfile:
+Storytime assumes that your host app has an authentication system like Devise already installed.
+This is a pre-requisite for Storytime.
+Once you have that set up, add storytime to your Gemfile:

 ```ruby
 gem "storytime"